Avidereta/avidereta.github.io/content/authors/admin/_index.md

 I work on sequential decision-making and representation learning for structured data, such as ​point clouds or graphs.

 **Research interests**\
+The main question that motivates my research is: How can we actively learn new complex environments?
-My current interests span multiple topics around probabilistic machine learning, including representation learning, bayesian optimization, generative modeling, and more generally learning on structured data, such as images and graphs.
-In a long term perspective of my research, I am sparked by designing robust algorithms with quantified uncertainty and well-understood limitations, empirically and theoretically.
+To this end, my PhD works span multiple topics around sequential decision-making and representation learning for structured data (such as point clouds or graphs).
+I am sparked by designing robust algorithms with quantified uncertainty and well-understood limitations (theoretically and empirically), that would be applicable in society-critical areas.

 Prior to ETH, I studied Maths, Physics, and Data Science at [MIPT](https://en.wikipedia.org/wiki/Moscow_Institute_of_Physics_and_Technology) and